 - Take regular rest breaks and continue to take annual leave

-The CIPD has a range of resources to support members with their well-being and mental health, including a new well-being helpline.
+The CIPD has a range of resources to support members with their wellbeing and mental health, including the wellbeing helpline.

 You can also watch this CIPD webinar on HR resilience: looking after yourself and your HR team.

 DISCLAIMER: The materials in this guidance are provided for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult a professional adviser for legal or other advice where appropriate.